RadioAstronomySoftwareGroup/pyuvdata/docs/uvcal_tutorial.rst

 b) Instantiate an object from an FHD dataset
 ********************************************
-When reading FHD datasets, we need to pass in several auxilliary files.
+When reading FHD datasets, we need to pass in several auxiliary files.

 .. clear-namespace